 Having said that am gonna start the things to do in Mysore with a visit to the Mysore Palace.

 Places to See in Mysore

-If you start exploring Mysore early in the morning, a day would do to visit prominent sites.
-But if you would like to go around Mysore or do a little bit offbeat stuff then at least 2 to 3 days required.
+You probably need an entire day to explore Mysore’s prominent places if you start early morning.
+But if you would like to go around Mysore or do a little bit of offbeat stuff, then at least 2 to 3 days are required.

 1. Mysore Palace

 Mysore palace, also known as the Amba Vilas Palace, is the official residence of the Wodeyar’s.
 Impossible to miss this palace as life revolves around this palace.

 The palace has three entrances, and every other road leads to the palace.
 The palace complex has a huge lawn, many temples, and a residence.
 I got through the southern entrance, and the Shweta Varahaswamy temple was seen right at the door.
 It must be noted that even though the palace is open from 10 am to 5:30 pm, all these temples close by noon and open later in the evening.

 I arrived by noon, and almost all the temples within the Mysore palace complex were closed.
 The Mysore palace is the second most popular destination in India, next to the Taj Mahal.
 I can vouch for that, for the crowd was madness.
 It was a weekend, and it took me nearly 15 minutes to figure out where I should drop my slippers, where I should buy my tickets, and where on earth is the entrance to the palace.
 After that, it was pretty much like a queue in Tirupati.
 Go on weekdays if possible.